Posted by michaelb

 You can also use the ‘Follow’ option and if you’re interested in another person’s contributions you will receive a report on his/her sightings.
 Most recently Aaron added the ‘Like’ option.
 Instead of commenting on a sighting when you think highly of it, you can click on the Like icon and the author is notified.

-The Community page gives a list of all the Local Moderators, who take responsibility for the website content of the various Nature Parks, and the Category Moderators, wholook after the accuracy of data for certain flora or fauna groups.
+The Moderators page gives a list of all the Local Moderators, who take responsibility for the website content of the various Nature Parks, and the Category Moderators, wholook after the accuracy of data for certain flora or fauna groups.
 For example, Waltraud Pix is a Local Moderator for Mount Majura, and Chris Davey from Canberra Ornithologists Group is one of our two Category Moderators for birds.
 We have over 60 Local and Category Moderators.

 An important part of this project is to provide information and education on the flora and fauna of our region, as well as promote their value.
 To this end we provide species lists for all categories of flora and fauna, for example see Species list for Lilies and Irises.
 These lists include photos of each species, and the ability to look at all sightings of any particular species.
 Species notes and Internet references are also given for more information.
 There are also species lists for our nature reserves and other defined locations.
 All of the species lists mentioned can be downloaded in PDF format for your convenience.

 If you are interested in learning about a particular species or group of species, or a particular location, you can use the ‘Follow’ option, and receive reports on all relevant sightings.
 The Distribution maps are also very useful for studying particular species or locations.